Everest Base Camp Trek - 8 Days

 • Farewell Dinner at a typical Nepalese restaurant with traditional performances

-• An oximeter to measure your oxygen and Pulse level during the trek in the mountain, it’s very useful for all the trekkers to be aware of the high altitude sickness.
+• An oximeter to measure your oxygen and Pulse level during the trek in the mountain is very useful for all the trekkers to be aware of the high altitude sickness.

 • A basic first-aid box

-• Emergency rescue operation assistance is arranged in case of complex health conditions (funded by your Travel Insurance)
+• Emergency rescue operation assistance will be arranged in case of complex health conditions (funded by your Travel Insurance)

 • 10% OF ALL PROCEEDS GO TO SUPPORT OUR SOCIAL IMPACTS INITIATIVE